 The completely unexplainable thing about this was that when we returned to the campus for our two anniversaries, the mural was still there.
 That means, that from the time it was first done in '39, through the World War II years, through the Vietnam years, and during the intervening time until the building was remodeled for the new Ed Murrow wing, the mural had been left untouched for any viewer, including yourself, who happened along.
 Why?
-I suppose there could be a lot of reasons including "There was no money to repaint."
-But there always remains the one, "It was a remarkable piece of work "
+I suppose there could be a lot of reasons including "There

-Clarence Schuchman '39

-Ed. note: Alice Burke's mural is no longer evident.
+(+)

+Θ

+(+)

+\bigcirc

+We welcome your letters as well as commentary left on our website-go to wsm.wsu.edu/contact.
+You can also post comments on every article online. and stretches from Priest Rapids Dam downstream for approximately 50 miles to the Tri-Cities.
+John R. Smoots '69 Comm.
+Griffin, Still, and Burke Reaching below the surface into the long-ago has become an adventure!
+The "Worth Griffin era" is my time in a thousand ways.
+I sit here looking at the interior walls of my house, which have been transformed into an "Alice Gallery."
+Alice Schuchman, formerly Alice Burke, who passed in 2006, graduated in Fine Arts in 1939.
+They are walls that very much reflect the careers of Griffin and more especially Clyfford Still.
+My walls show me, at the beginning at least, she was all Clyfford Still.
+Your twenty-one years at State should almost have carried you back to a day when you yourself could have walked to the top-of-the-stairs hall-way in the old science building [now Murrow]...
+Clyfford Still used to have his office there.
+You might have viewed in person on those walls Alice's senior project-a "War Mural" which she painted under the supervision of Still. always remains the one, "It was a remarkable piece of work ... " Clarence Schuchman '39 Ed. note: Alice Burke's mural is no longer evident.
 We still have not uncovered its fate, though it's likely it was covered over in the remodel.
 If anyone has information on it, or photographs, we'd love to hear from you.
 Northwest architecture I read with great interest Hannelore Sudermann's article, "Outside In-Architecture of the Pacific Northwest"; however, observations regarding the sometimes contentious relations between the University of Washington and Washington State [College] were somewhat erroneous.
 The statement that "Suzzallo and Holland started their friendship as students in 1909 at Columbia University" is not entirely correct, since only Holland was a student at that time.
 In 1909 Suzzallo accepted a position at the Teacher's College of Columbia University as professor of the philosophy of education after having briefly taught at Stanford University as an assistant professor of education.
 Consequently the relationship between Suzzallo and Holland began as teacher-student and not coequally with both being students.
-I cannot say with any certainty as to how much bearing the start of their friendship as teacherstudent had in their dealings with one another as heads of the two largest institutions of higher education in the state, but one cannot rule out the possibility that Suzzallo still had expectations of Holland following his lead in regards to state policy, and Suzzallo's lead was to build a

-"University of a Thousand Years" at the University of Washington.
+I cannot say with any certainty as to how much bearing the start of their friendship as teacherstudent had in their dealings with one another as heads of the two largest institutions of higher education in the state. but one cannot rule out the possibility that Suzzallo still had expectations of Holland following his lead in regards to state policy, and Suzzallo's lead was to build a := "University of a Thousand Years" at the University of Washington.